-Robot joints typically use cross-roller bearings, thin-section ball bearings (deep-groove or angular-contact), tapered roller bearings, and integrated strain-wave (harmonic drive) bearings—selected by joint load, moment stiffness, accuracy, speed, and envelope.
-In practice, shoulders/elbows favor high-tilting-moment cross-rollers, while wrists often use thin-section or matched angular-contact pairs for compact precision.
+Robot joints use cross-roller bearings, thin-section ball bearings, tapered roller bearings, and strain-wave (harmonic drive) selected by load, stiffness, accuracy, speed, and space.
+Shoulders/elbows favor cross-rollers, while wrists use thin-section or matched angular-contact bearings.

 Bearing types used in robot joints (and why)